theodi/EUeLearning/README.md

 *Note 1*: The course objects (in /course/{lang} are avaialble under an Open Licence however this licence *DOES NOT* cover third party rights including shutterstock images and company logos.
 Re-users should establish their own rights to use such contents prior to direct re-use.

 *Note 2*: The original master repository with the source code (including Adapt 1 framework) is located at https://github.com/theodi/ODI-eLearning.
 However, we would not recommend using this!
 As Adapt 1 has now been retired there is very little support (other than bug fix) for developing using this old version of the framework.

+## 4. How to rebuild the SCORM packages

+Each of the modules inside the en and fr directories labelled moduleX is already built to be a SCORM package.

+To rebuild each module as a SCORM package:

+1) Remove the scorm.zip inside the {lang}/moduleX/course/en/data directory

+2) Make a new zip file of the moduleX directory

+3) Drop this new scorm.zip inside the data directory

+*Note 1*: Each module is built as an individual SCORM pacakge, thus there will be 16 SCORM packages per language.

+*Note 2*: If you don't do step 1 from above first them you will get a SCORM package that recursively contains the previous version of the scorm package and that is turtles all the way down.

 Thanks!